Primula vulgaris: Distribution and habitat

 The native range of P. vulgaris encompasses western and southern Europe.
 In the north, the distribution area extends from central Norway near the Faroe Islands via the British Isles, Denmark, northern Germany, the Netherlands, Belgium and France to southern Portugal in the south and the tip of North Africa in Algeria.
 To the east, the range extends through the southern European peninsulas to the Crimea, Balkans, Syria, Turkey, and Armenia.

 In appropriate conditions, P. vulgaris can cover the ground in open woods and shaded hedgerows.
 It is found mainly by streams, under bushes, in orchards and clear, moist deciduous forests.
 Occasionally it also appears in meadows.
 In Central Europe plants thrive best on nutrient-rich, but lime-poor, humus-rich, loose and often stony loam soils in winter-mild situations.
 In more populated areas it has sometimes suffered from over-collection and theft so that few natural displays of primroses in abundance can now be found.
 However it is common on motorway verges and railway embankments where human intervention is restricted.
 To prevent excessive damage to the species, picking of primroses or the removal of primrose plants from the wild is illegal in many countries, e.g. the UK Wildlife and Countryside Act 1981.

 Ecology

+Pollinators

 Most (90%) individuals are heterostylous, the minority monostylous.
-The flowers of the species are visited by a variety of insects, such as butterflies (Lepidoptera), Hymenoptera, beetles (Coleoptera) and Diptera.
+The flowers of the species are visited by a variety of insects, including butterflies (Lepidoptera), Hymenoptera, beetles (Coleoptera) and Diptera.
 Which visitors pollinate plants is not fully established.
 However, good pollinators are said to be bumblebees and hairy flies of the genus Bombylius.
 However, the most common visitors to the flowers are small beetles of the genus Meligethes – often there are up to 12 or more pollen-covered individuals in a single flower.
 The beetles also fly from flower to flower and, at least theoretically, are well suited as pollinators.

-Primrose flowers, and the flowers of related members of the Primulaceae, are often removed from their stalks and scattered on the ground by green finches apparently consuming the ovaries and nectaries.
+Seed dispersal

 The seeds have an elaiosome and are spread by ants (myrmecochory).
+Small mammals also feed on and transport the seeds.

+Herbivores and pathogens

+Numerous invertebrate herbivores in the orders Diptera and Lepidoptera feed on the leaves of P. vulgaris, including multiple moth species in the genera Noctua and Xestia.

+Several pathogenic fungi and oomycetes infect the leaves of P. vulgaris, including the rust fungus Puccinia primulae and the downy mildew Peronospora oerteliana.
+The smut fungus Urocystis primulae infects the flowers.

+Primrose flowers, and the flowers of related members of the Primulaceae, are often removed from their stalks and scattered on the ground by bullfinches apparently consuming the ovaries and nectaries.
+Pheasants, sparrows, and fallow and muntjac deer are also known to eat the flowers.
+Small mammals both feed on and transport the seeds.